 Parenting is hard under even the best of circumstances.
 Emotional break-ups and divorces add extra pressure to parents on both sides of the situation.
 You don’t have to go it alone.
-The Santa Rosa Family Law Attorneys at the Law Office of Carolyn Vandyk are here to help you sort things out.
-Things will change but you can still have a normal, healthy and productive co-parenting experience.
+The Santa Rosa Family Law Attorneys at Vandyk Law are here to help you sort things out.
+Things will change but you can still have a normal, healthy, and productive co-parenting experience.
 Let us assist you in developing a mutually beneficial parenting plan so you can move on with your life.
 Call us today at (707) 528-1100 for your free, confidential consultation.

 Shared Parenting Plan Examples

-The following is a list of the most common examples of child share plans but there is no hard-fast rule.
+The court can provide common examples of child share plans but there is no hard-fast rule.
 You and your spouse may submit a different plan if it’s in the best interest of the child and it’s important to note that there is no plan that is perfect for every kid at every age.
-Keep in mind that you may need to re-visit it when the child(ren) are older or if you or the other parent moves.
+Keep in mind that you may need to revisit it when the child(ren) are older or if you or the other parent moves.
 The key is to keep an open mind and try to be flexible for the benefit of everyone involved.

 The plan you choose should consider a number of aspects, including but not limited to: